Military Institute of the Kazakh Ground Forces: Independence

 After the collapse of the USSR, the school remained an official academic institution of the Republic of Kazakhstan.
 On 11 February 1997, by the decree of President Nursultan Nazarbayev, the school was reorganized into the Military Institute of the Land Forces.
 By late February 2002, remnants of the former school were separated from the military academy.
 On 31 October 2003, the school was renamed the Military Institute of the Ground Forces.
 On 11 September 2020, it was given a special honorific which made it full name the "Military Institute of the Ground Forces named after Hero of the Soviet Union, People's Hero, the first Minister of Defense of Kazakhstan, General of the Army Sagadat Nurmagambetov".

 Multidisciplinary training

+Cadets (in yellow vests) conduct fire training with reservists.

 Due to the fact that there were no military schools in the Kazakh SSR that trained officers for the Soviet Army with the exception of the ABOKU, the leadership of armed forces created faculties on the basis of the ABOKU to train officers in other specialties.
 Currently, the Military Institute is training officers in 13 specialties under the program of a higher military educational institution with a training period of four years: